PetersenAndreas/Flow3Week2/README.md

 <ol>
 <li> The assignment "Getting Started" can be found in the subfolder "react_router_getting_started" and can be found in the folder Man-30-03-2020</li>
 <li> The assignment "Nested Routes" can be found in the subfolder "react_router_nested_routes" and can be found in the folder Man-30-03-2020</li>
-<li>The assignment "everything you need to know" can be found in the subfolder "react_router_everything_you_need_to_know" and can be found in the folder Man-30-03-2020 </li>
+<li>The assignment "Everything you need to know" can be found in the subfolder "react_router_everything_you_need_to_know" and can be found in the folder Man-30-03-2020 </li>
 </ol>

 - **Staus for the assignment:** Everything has been made in all assingments, except 12 and 17 in "everything_you_need_to_know"(both red)